 - Minor in Culinary Arts

-At CJFCI, students can select from a variety of hands-on courses such as Baking and Pastries, Italian Cuisine, Product Development, Food and Wine Pairing, Classical French Cuisine or Garde Manger.
-In the lab (kitchen) setting, we have a 16:1 student-teacher ratio to ensure our students still have quality one-on-one instruction time with the teacher in the lab.
+At CJFCI, students can select from a variety of hands-on courses such as Baking and Pastries, Italian Cuisine, Food and Wine Pairing, Culinary Journalism, Classical French Cuisine or Garde Manger.
+In the lab (kitchen) setting, we have a 16:1 student-teacher ratio to ensure our students will have quality one-on-one instruction time with their chef.

-For the fourth block of lab classes, our culinary students run an entire restaurant at The Lanny D. Ledet Building.
+Our culinary students run an entire restaurant at The Lanny D. Ledet Building.
 Bistro Ruth is a culmination of the prior foundation block classes where the culinary students create and execute a menu, greet and serve customers, and perfect skills in a restaurant setting.
-The students are exposed to all facets of a restaurant: the front of the house with setting and serving tables, interacting with customers and providing an atmosphere for a memorable meal.
+The students are exposed to all facets of a restaurant: the front of the house with setting and serving tables, interacting with guests and providing an atmosphere for a memorable meal.
 In the back of the house, students will serve in a variety of positions, anywhere from dishwasher to executive chef.
-The goal in this class and in this restaurant setting is to provide numerous experiences for our students to succeed in the real world.
+The goal in this class is to provide numerous experiences for our students to succeed in a real world situation.
 For more details regarding Bistro Ruth menus and reservations, please refer to our Bistro Ruth page.

-Our students complete externships at some of the country’s finest restaurants.
-One externship is conducted at the end of the sophomore year and the second externship is conducted during the senior year.
-The most notable externship we have is with the Institut Paul Bocuse in Lyon, France and this experience provides some of our students with the best hands-on training in French cuisine possible.
+Our students complete internships at some of the country’s finest restaurants.
+One internship is conducted at the end of the sophomore year and the second is conducted during the senior year.
+The most notable relationship we have is with the Institut Paul Bocuse in Lyon, France and this experience provides some of our students with the best hands-on training in French cuisine possible.